fivedoor/fivedoor-email-build-framework/README.md

 Command:  `gulp build`

 ## OUTPUT
-Outputs a standard and minified html template file in the list folder
+Outputs a standard and minified html template file in the 'dist' folder

 ## OUTPUT LOCATION
 `dist/`